 Our teaching and learning styles in RE enable children to build on their own experiences and to extend their knowledge and understanding of religious traditions.
 We use their experiences at religious festivals such as Easter, Diwali, Passover etc. to develop their religious thinking.
+We work closely with our local church Saint Stephens.
 We organise visits to local places of worship, and invite representatives of local religious groups to come into school and talk to the children.

 Children carry out research into religious topics.
 They study particular religious faiths and also compare the religious views of different faith groups on topics such as rites of passage or festivals.
 Children investigate religious and moral issues either individually or in groups.

 We recognise the fact that all classes in our school have children of widely differing abilities, so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this in a variety of ways, for example, by: